nus-cs2103-AY2223S2/tp/docs/team/ksunil2001.md

       - Even after finding the error, it took some time to understand how and why the error occurred before I could fix it
       - Overall it was a time-consuming process
     - Updated json files for test cases
-    - Refactored Person to Patient throughout the code
     - Fixed the display of ward name when editing a patient's details
-    - Created a help.txt file to summarise the list of commands and their syntax
+    - Created a help.txt file to summarise the list of commands and their syntax <br>

 - **Documentation**: